janetjoywilson/janetjoywilson.github.io/_library/the-guise-of-another.md

 "Thriller fans should keep their eyes on Eskens; he's a comer." --Booklist

-## Series Overview:
+## Ebook Editions

-A crime series chronicling the residents of a Minnesota town.
+[Allen Esken](http://alleneskens.com/)'s crime series chronicles the residents of a Minnesota town.

 The Life We Bury Ebook ISBN 9781616149994

 The Guise of Another Ebook ISBN 9781633880771

 Heavens May Fall Ebook ISBN 9781633882065